IVEO-AB/jquery-scrollspy/README.md

-# NOTE: This is the lastes version of ScrollSpy, which includes a ton of bug fixes and efficiency improvements.
+# NOTE: This is the latest version of ScrollSpy, which includes a ton of bug fixes and efficiency improvements.
 It's recommended that you use this version for now instead of the official (which hasn't been updated in a while).

 # jQuery-ScrollSpy